samh4cks/samh4cks.github.io/_posts/2026-01-05-offsec-pg-practice-payday.md

 Payday serves as a classic example of legacy system vulnerabilities.
 The outdated CS-Cart installation (v1.3.3) provided multiple entry points, from **Local File Inclusion (LFI)** to **Remote Code Execution (RCE)** via the Template Editor.
 Furthermore, the lack of basic security hardening allowed for trivial lateral movement via weak passwords (`patrick:patrick`) and full privilege escalation due to unrestricted sudo rights.

+Thanks for reading this far.
+If you enjoyed the writeup, do support me [here](https://www.buymeacoffee.com/h4xplo1t){:target="_blank"}.